valgaze/dashboard/README.md

 This project is react based, and uses redux for state management.

-*NOTE*: all the conventions below are still in flux (ha, get it, redux joke!), and it you have contrary opinions let me know.
+*NOTE*: most of the conventions we're using are still in flux (ha, get it, redux joke!), and it you have contrary opinions let me know.

 # Styles